FrancisBanville/ms_interpreting_probabilities/README.md

 temporally, or taxonomically.
 However, there are also important differences between them.
-First, in metawebs, if we know that two species have the capacity to interact, we can infer that their respective genus should also be able to interact (i.e., there should be at least two individuals within these genus that can interact).
-On the contrary, knowing that two genus can interact does not mean that all pairwise combinations of species within these genus can also interact among themselves.
+First, in metawebs, if we know that two species have the capacity to interact, we can infer that their respective genus should also be able to interact (i.e., there should be at least two individuals within these genera that can interact).
+On the contrary, knowing that two genera can interact does not mean that all pairwise combinations of species within these genera can also interact among themselves.
 This observation also applies to local networks.
 When it comes to probabilistic networks, interaction probabilities at broader taxonomic scales can be directly obtained from probabilities at finer scales